PauliusMacernis/KnowledgeBase/Certification/ITIL_4_Foundation.md

 - **Is it so that EVERY organization relies on other partners and suppliers?**
   Yes. **Every** organization relies on other partners and suppliers.

+- **What Value Streams and Processes define?**
+  Define the activities, workflows, controls and procedures needed to achieve the agreed upon objectives.
+  More precisely this would be:
+  - The activities undertaken
+  - How activities are organized
+  - How value creation is ensured

+- **What is Value Stream?**
+  A series of steps an organization undertakes to create and deliver products and services to service consumers.
+  In every step we do there are value-adding activities and non value-adding activities (waste).
+  In business we want to increase value adding activities and to get rid of non value-adding activities.

+- **What Value Stream activities we want to automate?**
+  We want to optimize value stream so we can minimize the amount of non value-adding activities while increasing value adding activities.
+We want to automate this process as much as possible afterwards.

+- **What should be done first: optimization or automation?**
+  Optimize then automate.

+- **What is Process?**
+  A set of interrelated or interacting activities that transforms inputs into outputs.
+  Processes are designed to achieve a specific objective.
+  A well-defined **process** can improve productivity, be optimized, and then become automated.

+- **What is the point of questioning: What is the generic delivery model for the service and how does the service work?**
+  This describes which processes do we put together so the value stream works.

+- **What questions are worth to be asked/considered when defining Value Stream?**
+  - What is the **generic delivery model** for the service and how does the service work?
+  - What are the value streams involved in delivering the agreed **outputs** of the service?
+  - **Who** or what will perform the required service **actions**?

+- **What is PESTLE model?**
+  Generic open-source model that stands for the acronym of PESTLE:
+  - P - Political
+  - E - Economic
+  - S - Social
+  - T - Technological
+  - L - Legal
+  - E - Environmental
+  These are 6 external factors that you cannot control.
+They gonna happen to you.
+  However, these are the external factors you have to take into account when designing your services and products.
+  PESTLE model describes factors that constrain or influence how a service provider can operate.
+  For example,
+  UBER: Social (people should get used to the new taxi service model),
+  Technological (willing to create a quantum-resistant encryption - quantum computers do not exist yet..),
+  etc.

+- **How many PESTLE factors may affect one of four different dimensions of service management?**
+  Every dimension is affected by multiple factors.

+- **Give an example applying four dimensions of service management?**
+  Let's take Incident management as an example.
+  - Organizations and People:
+    - Will service desk handle it?
+    - Or will there be Tier1, Tier2, Tier3 support?
+    - Or will it be a flat organization?
+    - How will we organize our communications?
+E.g. How Tier1 collected information will transfer to Tier2, and so on.
+How it all will be escalated to the next level?
+    - How many people do we need for a particular service incident management?
+What competences do they need?
+Any certified people on-board? e.g. if we use AWS we may need AWS certified people.
+What about people qualifications?
+    - How people will interact?
+Who/how we are going to motivate people?
+    - How do we gonna hire the new people?
+    - How do we keep the right people?
+    - How do we pay people?
+    - How will we make sure people are capable of doing incident management we want them to do?
+    - etc.
+  - Information and Technology
+    - How will I register the incident?
+Writing down on the paper?
+Registering into internet portal?
+Any special software and hardware involved?
+    - How between relationships between incidents?
+How do I know that one incident that happened today is related to the one that happened before?
+Any technology/software managing and tracking incident relationships?
+What about incidents and different items?
+What about incidents relationship to users affected?
+    - What about incident management tools for incident management flow?
+How will we do the workflow?
+How will we use knowledge bases?
+    - What about diagnostic tools?
+    - How will we detect and process events for incident management?
+    - How will we communicate with each other?
+    - How will we organize and share data?
+    - etc.
+  - Partners and Suppliers
+    - Maybe suppliers do not do a good job anymore because of some internal issues they experience and we need to consider a new contract?
+    - If we outsource services, how will we gonna escalate incidents to them once something is broken?
+    - Or maybe we manage minor issues and we escalate Tier2 or Tier3 issues to outsourced teams?
+How do we get information back when the issue is solved?
+Should other suppliers and partenrs be notified somehow?
+  - Value Streams and Processes
+    - Is the process optimized properly?
+Is there not too much waste in steps?
+  - PESTLE
+    - Maybe somebody hijacks the system because of values mismatch?
+For example, printer is always stuck because somebody things we should not print because we hurt environment.